apache/fluo/README.md

 The instructions above assume you have Accumulo and Zookeeper running.
 If you do not then you can use the following command to quickly start a local Accumulo and Zookeeper instance.
 After you run this command it will print the info need to connect to Accumulo and Zookeeper.
+This info can be used to configure Accismus.

 ```
 mvn exec:java -Dexec.mainClass=org.apache.accumulo.minicluster.MiniAccumuloRunner -Dexec.classpathScope=test